status-im/nim-eth-p2p/README.md

    matching the parameter names of the message.
 If the messages has `openarray` params, these will be remapped to `seq` types.

-By default, `nextMsg` will still automatically dispatch all messages different from the awaited one, but you can prevent this behavior by specifying the extra flag `discardOthers = true`.
+The future returned by `nextMsg` will be resolved only after the handler of the designated message has been fully executed (so you can count on any side effects produced by the handler to have taken place).
+If there are multiple outstanding calls to `nextMsg`, they will complete together.
+Any other messages received in the meantime will still be dispatched to their respective handlers.

 ### Checking the other peer's supported sub-protocols